Generate complex streams of test data

 With the connector running let’s see an example of how we can use this test data.

-First, declare some ksqlDB streams and tables over the data and see how we can join them.
+First, declare some ksqlDB streams over the data and see how we can join them.

-First, we declare a stream over the events (traffic), and a table over the entity reference data (devices)
+First, we declare a stream over the truck locations (locations), and another stream over the sensor data (sensor_readings)

 Now we can join the traffic to find out which device it was associated with